 We will often use the following language: \begin{df} Let $c,c'\in\cat{C}$ be objects of a braided monoidal category.
 If

 then $a$ and $c$ are said to be \emph{transparent} to each other. \end{df}

 In the rest of this work, we will denote by $\cat{O}(\cat{A})$ a set of representatives of the isomorphism classes of simple objects of $\cat{A}$.
-For such an $i\in\cat{O}(\cat{A})$ we will denoted its quantum dimension by
+For such an $i\in\cat{O}(\cat{A})$ we will denote its quantum dimension by

 here we have suppressed, as we will do throughout, the pivotal structure $i\cong i^{**}$ on the right hand side of the loop.
 We will also denote:

 We define composing this morphism with the pivotal structure to be the twist $\theta_i$ on $i$.
 We see that, because $\cat{A}$ is symmetric, the twist will be $\pm\id$ on simple objects.
 The global dimension of $\cat{A}$ will be denoted by